ZarmDev/BTHSHub-Server/README.md

 ```
 cmake --build ./build
 ```
+# Plan
+1. Host on Heroku (for 24 months)
+2. Use name.com or namecheap github student offer
+3. It could also be hosted on AppWrite
 # TODO
 ## Client:
 - On the first startup, show the freshman guide.
 There is a google doc of things you wrote for freshmen.
 Then, tell them also about NHS tutoring and afterschool tutoring.